 Our Anger Management Psychologists

-Jennifer can assist with Court ordered anger management sessions.
+Katherine can assist with Court ordered anger management sessions.

 Heidi Smith – Heidi has over 12 years experience in counselling.
 Her areas of interest include anger management, parenting, relationship conflict, anxiety, post-traumatic stress disorder, obsessive compulsive disorder and depression.